kingfisher

 # (e.g. aws ecr get-login-password … | docker login …)

-kingfisher scan --docker-image private.registry.example.com/my-image:tag
+kingfisher scan docker private.registry.example.com/my-image:tag

 ```

-## Scanning GitHub
+Scanning GitHub

-### Scan GitHub organisation (requires `KF_GITHUB_TOKEN`)
+### Scan GitHub organization (requires `KF_GITHUB_TOKEN`)

 ```bash

-kingfisher scan --github-organization my-org
+kingfisher scan github --organization my-org

 ```